TheScienceMuseum/collection-chrome-extension/README.md

 This Chrome browser extension loads a random object with an image from the [Science Museum Group Collection](https://collection.sciencemuseumgroup.org.uk) each time the user opens a new tab in the Chrome browser.
 View a [preview of the page](https://thesciencemuseum.github.io/collection-chrome-extension/index.html) rendered by the extension in each new tab.

 * The Chrome extension files are in the [Chrome Extention folder](https://github.com/TheScienceMuseum/collection-chrome-extension/tree/master/Chrome%20Extention).
-* The [docs folder](https://github.com/TheScienceMuseum/collection-chrome-extension/tree/master/docs) contains the web version.
+* The [docs folder](https://github.com/TheScienceMuseum/collection-chrome-extension/tree/master/docs) contains the web version which is public at https://thesciencemuseum.github.io/collection-chrome-extension/index.html.
 * Correctly sized images for the Chrome Web Store are in the [chrome-store-promo-images folder](https://github.com/TheScienceMuseum/collection-chrome-extension/tree/master/chrome-store-promo-images).

 ## Installing in Chrome